 SEWER SCOPE INSPECTION

-Cost: $149 with inspection $199 without includes push camera with sonde and locator.
+Cost: $149 with inspection includes push camera with sonde and locator.
 Includes report with photos/video.

-The test will be performed by an insured and Certified Radon Testing Technician.
-WE DO NOT PERFORM MITIGATION REPAIRS and our results and recommendations are unbiased.
-We conduct the radon tests using a RadStar Continuous Monitor device or the Airchek Charcoal tests.
-The testing equipment is placed in the lowest finished space of the home for 2-4 days and takes readings every hour.
+The test will be performed by us-- an insured, independent and Certified Radon Testing Technician.
+We do not do repairs and our results and recommendations are unbiased.
+We conduct the radon tests using a RadStar Continuous Monitor device.
+The testing equipment is placed in the lowest habitable space of the home for 2-4 days and takes readings every hour.
 One of the advantages of the continuous monitor is that it produces 48-96 readings instead of just one with the charcoal/cartridge tests.
 The additional information is used to produce graphs that show radon spike and tampering events.
 Results are back in 2-4 days after home inspection.

 Yesterday in the Shiloh neighborhood of Asheville I inspected another unique house.
 The owner, as you can see from the pics, had a thing for trains.